Quotennial/quotennial.github.io/_posts/2020-08-04-golf-swing.md

 ---

-# Machine Learning to Help My Golf Game

-Using the Google Video Intelligence API as my Swing Coach

 Inspired by an article using the Google Video Intelligence API to [analyse a tennis serve](https://daleonai.com/machine-learning-for-sports), i wanted to see if i could use the Google Video Intelligence API to give me some insight into my golf swing.

 ## The API